Research at the CSL

 If you are eligible and join this study, you will complete 1 screening visit that lasts about 2 hours and 5 drug administration visits that each last about 8 hours.
 During the screening phase, you will complete surveys and interviews, have laboratory tests and a physical examination to determine your study eligibility.
 You can earn up to $1830 for completing all portions of the study.
 Healthy adults between the ages of 18 and 55 may join.

-If you are interested in this study, please refer to this page.
+If you are interested in participating in this study, please refer to this page.

 This research is being done to learn more about the short-term effects of cannabigerol (CBG), including subjective (how you feel), cardiovascular (heart/blood), and cognitive (thinking) performance effects and also to understand CBG pharmacokinetics (or how the drug moves through the body).